rxu18/rxu18.github.io/README.md

 ---
 # About me

 I am a student at Harvard University studying Mathematics with a concurrent masters in Computer Science.
+I have previously interned at Zoom, Vertica and Jane Street.

 Checkout my [GitHub profile](https://github.com/rxu18) and [LinkedIn](https://www.linkedin.com/in/richard-xu-07bb22b1/).
 I have a [blog](https://www.bccalculus.com) under construction.
+Contact me at *raxu* at *college* dot *harvard* dot *edu*.

 ## Academics
 Courses I teach: